 The Eclipse Complete Plugin automatically includes all source files from dependent projects in scans.
 Although you can scan individual packages and files (see "Scanning Individual Files and Packages" below), the results are more accurate if you scan an entire project at once.

-Note: You can scan multiple projects at the same time with the advanced analysis (see "Running an Advanced Analysis" below).
+Note: To scan projects in languages other than Java or to scan multiple projects at the same time, use the advanced analysis (see "Running an Advanced Analysis" below).

 To scan a project: